Baggotrath Castle: Decay and ruin

-No effort seems to have been made by the Fitzwilliams (who owned another substantial Dublin property, Merrion Castle) to restore Baggotrath, and the process of its decay continued inexorably.
-Its' ruins were described in detail by Austin Cooper in 1778, and drawn by Francis Grose in 1791, some years before what remained of the castle was demolished by the Corporation to allow for the extension of Baggot Street.
+No effort seems to have been made by the Fitzwilliams (who owned another substantial Dublin property, Merrion Castle) to restore Baggotrath, and the process of decay continued inexorably.
+Its ruins were described in detail by Austin Cooper in 1778, and drawn by Francis Grose in 1791, some years before what remained of the castle was demolished by the corporation to allow for the extension of Baggot Street.
 The name is preserved in Baggotrath Lane, a narrow side street which connects Lower Baggot Street with Merrion Street.